vorteapp/.github/profile/README.md

 - **OpenAPI Specifications**
   Are familiar with OpenAPI as a concept and understand the value of a well-defined API schema.

+- **Tooling & Automation**
+  Use Node.js for local tooling, build pipelines, scripting, and package workflows.

 ---